GuiValenteMM2/restaurant-page2/README.md

 # restaurant-page2
-Fullstack SPA using Vue.js, nuxt.js, tailwindcss and express.js
+ SPA using Vue.js and Tailwindcss